We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best square sunglasses

 Boxy frames like these look amazing on round and oval face shapes.
-Not to mention the two color variations (stone and tanzanite tortoise) look chic with just about any outfit.
+Not to mention the two color variations (tortoise and rose crystal) look chic with just about any outfit.

 The lenses are scratch-resistant to avoid any unwanted lasting marks.
 Bonus: You can also opt for an impact-resistant prescription lens so you can skip the contacts and get the eye protection you need.